montysecurity/linper/README.md

 6. to remove the `sudo` function, it looks for the provided RHOST, various variable names used by the function, and the string "function sudo".
 If all return true, then it uses sed and grep to remove the function itself, writes to a temp file, and then replaces ~/.bashrc with the temp file

-7. to remove php reverse shells from the web root, recursively greps for any file containing the provided RHOST and removes each file it finds
+7. to remove reverse shells from the web root and /etc/cron.d/, recursively greps for any file containing the provided RHOST and removes each file it finds

 ## execution frequency